Vishwajyothireshmi/toxic-text-classifier/README.md

 ## 📁 Dataset

-The dataset used is in JSON format (`z639_assignment1_training.json`), consisting of multiple votes per comment determining its toxicity.
+The dataset used is in JSON format, consisting of multiple votes per comment determining its toxicity.
 A majority voting mechanism is applied to assign the final label (`is_toxic`).

 ---